sa-tre/satre-specification/docs/Walkthrough.md

 ##### Create your own Pull Request

 If you would like to directly author a change to the specification yourself then you can create a Pull Request.
 Currently you will need to make a Fork of the SATRE repository to make a Pull Request.
-Here's it it works:
+Here's how it works:

 1. **Create a Fork of the SATRE specification repository:**